rule

 Text 20

-What certainty of happiness or lust provides a material object the person who, with death standing nearby giving no satisfaction, like someone condemned to be killed is led to the place of execution?
+What certainty of happiness or lust a material object would provide the person?
+With death never pleasing standing nearby is he like someone condemned who is led to the place of execution.
+(Vedabase)

 Text 21